SirWrexes/epitech-clang-format/README.md

 2. #### Norminettes are __forbidden__... unless you make one yourself.
     * Making a C parser is lot of work and often not worth it :
-    It'll teach you very interresting things but I'm ready to bet that if you're not a geius that has 100% for every project ─ and if you are you don't need a norminette ─ your parser will end up exactly like NormEZ : broken as hell.
+    It'll teach you very interresting things but I'm ready to bet that if you're not a genius that has 100% for every project ─ and if you are you don't need a norminette ─ your parser will end up exactly like NormEZ : broken as hell.